FabrizioBrancati/BFKit-Swift/README.md

 License :scroll:
 ================
-BFKit is available under the MIT license.
+BFKit-Swift is available under the MIT license.
 See the **[LICENSE](https://github.com/FabrizioBrancati/BFKit-Swift/blob/master/LICENSE)** file for more info.